wfailla/un-orchestrator/orchestrator/README.md

-As evident in the picture below, which provides an overall view of the UN, the un-orchestrator includes several modules; the most important ones are the network controller and the conpute controller, which are exploited by the itself to interact respectively with the vSwitch and the hypervisor(s).
+As evident in the picture below, which provides an overall view of the UN, the un-orchestrator includes several modules; the most important ones are the network controller and the conpute controller, which are exploited by the un-orchestrator itself to interact respectively with the vSwitch and the hypervisor(s).
 This two modules are detailed in the following.